Phenytoin use while Breastfeeding

 Two breastfed infants (one full, one partial) whose mothers took phenytoin during pregnancy and postpartum became hyperexcitable when their serum phenytoin dropped to unmeasurable levels at 3 to 6 weeks of age.

-In a long-term study on infants exposed to anticonvulsants during breastfeeding, no difference in average intelligence quotient at 3 years of age was found between infants who were breastfed (n = 17) and those not breastfed (n = 23) when their mothers were taking phenytoin.
+In a long-term study on infants exposed to anticonvulsants during breastfeeding, no difference in average intelligence quotient at 3 years of age was found between infants who were breastfed (n = 17) a median of 6 months and those not breastfed (n = 23) when their mothers were taking phenytoin.
+At 6 years of age, extensive psychological and intelligence testing found no difference between the breastfed and nonbreastfed infants.

 Relevant published information was not found as of the revision date.